 Individuals whose tuition was initially classified as out-of-state, but feel they now meet the requirements for in-state tuition should submit a Petition for In-State Tuition Classification to the Student Enrollment, Records and Testing Office.

 The burden of proof rests upon the petitioner who has the responsibility to submit a petition with the required documentation in a timely manner.
 Only photocopies of requested documents should be submitted with the petition because all information submitted becomes part of the person’s permanent record and cannot be returned to the petitioner.
 Students are responsible for submitting the petition by the drop deadline for the semester with the required documentation.
 Petitions submitted after the deadline will be reviewed the following semester.
 Students are strongly encouraged to meet with the Tuition Classification Officer before beginning this process.

 Students remain a non-resident until they have received notification from the Tuition Classification Officer indicating a residency change has been approved.
 Students who are petitioning for in-state tuition classification remain responsible for paying their student account based upon their current tuition classification.

 Colorado tuition classification for the state of Colorado is governed by State Law (Title 23, Article 7, of the Colorado Revised Statutes of 1973, as amended) and by judicial decisions that apply to all public institutions of higher education in Colorado and is subject to change at any time.
-The residency decision made at one Colorado institution is non-transferable to other Colorado institutions.
-Aims Community College must apply the rules set forth in the residency statutes and is not free to make exceptions to the rules except as specifically permitted by State Law.
+The tuition classification decision made at one Colorado institution is non-transferable to other Colorado institutions.
+Aims Community College must apply the rules set forth in the tuition classification statutes and is not free to make exceptions to the rules except as specifically permitted by State Law.